Li Lisan: Decline

 In July 1930, the communist army under the leadership of Li Lisan captured Changsha in Hunan province, but KMT troops defeated his forces just a few days later.
-The uprisings in other cities were put down by KMT forces quickly.
-Furthermore, Li had turned many CCP members into his enemies by his authoritarian style.
-Some of these were old CCP members such as labor activists He Mengxiong and Luo Zhanglong who were blamed for their rightism only because they were against Li's extremism.
+Uprisings in other cities were quickly put down by KMT forces.
+Furthermore, Li had turned many CCP members into enemies with his authoritarian style.
+Some of these were old CCP members, such as labour activists He Mengxiong and Luo Zhanglong, who were blamed for their rightism only because they were against Li's extremism.
 Wang Ming and his group of 28 Bolsheviks came back from Moscow, designated to take the leadership of the CCP by their mentors in Moscow, but they only received a cold shoulder from Li.

 Doom

 With so many opponents both inside and outside the CCP, Li's doom was sealed.
 The Comintern sent Qu Qiubai and Zhou Enlai back to China to enforce its policy.
 And the 28 Bolsheviks took advantage of this opportunity to denounce Li.
-Xiang, and Li still did not realize the clear danger he was in and criticized these young immature students severely.
+Xiang, and Li still did not realize the clear danger he was in and criticised these young immature students severely.
 Then Comintern sent a telegram to call Li to Moscow for repentance.
 Pavel Mif, president of Moscow Sun Yat-sen University and mentor of the 28 Bolsheviks, went to Shanghai as an envoy of the Comintern also.
 Under Mif's direction, the 4th Plenary Meeting of 6th National Congress of the CCP was held.
 Li was replaced by Mif's protégé, Wang Ming, and his associates in the 28 Bolsheviks took other important jobs.

 Punishment

 Li went to Moscow for his confession and repentance.
 But he did not know it would be such a long time of redemption.
 In the next 15 years, Li suffered from rounds of reprimand, criticism, and purge.
 The Communist Party of the Soviet Union even refused to accept Li as a CCP member for several years.
 Moreover, when Wang Ming and Kang Sheng came back to Moscow as representatives of the CCP to the Comintern, they persecuted Li by every means available.
-The only comfort was that in the Soviet Union Li met and later married Lisa Kishkin, a Russian noblewoman and typesetter, who would later migrate to China with Li.
+The only comfort was that in the Soviet Union Li met, and later married, a Russian noblewoman and typesetter named Lisa Kishkin (Elizaveta Pavlovna Kishkina; Елизавета Павловна Кишкина; 李莎, d.
+2015), who would later migrate to China with Li.

 Aftermath

-But Li's old friend Mao did not forget about him.
 Li was elected as member of the Central Committee of CCP in the 7th National Congress of the CCP held in Yan'an.
 In 1946, Li was sent back to China.
 Li first came to northeast China to work for the local division of the CCP as Minister of the City Work Department.
-At the outbreak of Chinese Civil War, Li was appointed as chief representative of the CCP part of the military arbitration panel consisting of members from KMT and the United States.
+At the resumption of the Chinese Civil War, Li was appointed as chief representative of the CCP to the military arbitration panel consisting of members from the KMT and the United States.